 Furthermore, when the application is successful, applicants must pay additional fees for necessary papers.
 To be specific, it is S$70 for a Singapore Citizen Certificate and S$10 for a Singapore Identity Card.

 Nevertheless, if you are only at the first stage of planning to live and work in Singapore, we can help you apply for your Work Pass.
-Message us now!
+Contact us now via email@example.com.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.